Wherever you plan to go in the world you will need to work out how much money to take on your travels. Here is what to consider before your trip.

 This can vary hugely depending on where you stay and the type of accommodation you choose.

-While hostels and boarding houses can be an affordable solution, if you would prefer a little more privacy or creature comforts you will need to budget accordingly.
+While hostels and campsites can be an affordable solution, if you would prefer a little more privacy or creature comforts you will need to budget accordingly.

-You will need to feed yourself while you are away so do not forget to budget for at least 3 meals a day and consider if you will cook for yourself or eat out.
+If you will need to buy food while you are away, do not forget to budget for at least 3 meals a day and consider if you will cook for yourself or eat out.

 Getting around on a day to day basis will eat away at your travel money unless you plan for it in advance.

-Paying for activities and entertainment while you are travelling can provide you with some fantastic experiences and memories so make sure you budget carefully so not to miss out.
+Paying for activities and entertainment while you are travelling can provide you with some fantastic experiences and memories so make sure you budget carefully so you don't miss out.

-When you work out how much you need, add an extra 10% to your budget because there are always unplanned expenses to contend with.
+When you work out how much you need, add an extra 10% to your budget because there are always unplanned expenses that arise.

 This will not only give you a little breathing space while you are away but can also be used as an emergency fund.